Conversion Functions

 - The

-displays each formatted line as a single column, making it easy to scan service names and usage side by side
+table report_linedisplays each formatted line as a single column, making it easy to scan service names and usage side by side

 tonumber(<str>, <base>)